amp-labs/docs/v1.1-do-not-update/overview.md

 > 🗺️ On the roadmap
 >
-> Self-hosted version of the the Ampersand Integration Service.
+> Self-hosted version of the Ampersand Integration Service.

 - **Embeddable UIs:** with Ampersand, you can embed set-up, configuration, and management UIs that allow your end users to customize and manage their integrations.